michaelpatrickpurcell/prophecy/README.md

     A description of whether the characters accomplish the scene's objective.
 If so, then the outcome is a _success_.
 If not, then the outcome is a _failure_.
   - ___Precursors___ -
   Other scenes which, if resolved successfully, make it easier for the characters to accomplish the scene's objective.
-  A scene is the _parent_ of all of its precursors.
+  A scene is the _parent_ of its precursors.

 #### Sketching Scenes
 The players _sketch_ scenes when they [Write an Outline](#write-an-outline).